© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow on Flotmanby Wold is a scheduled monument protected by Historic England under reference 1004095.
 View the official record →

-Round barrow on Flotmanby Wold is a Neolithic or Bronze Age burial mound located on the Yorkshire Wolds.
+Round barrow on Flotmanby Wold is a Bronze Age burial mound situated on the chalk wolds of the East Riding of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004095.

 Round barrow on Flotmanby Wold is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004095.